-^{&#}x27;Transfers and other movements' include the transfer of spare parts for the refinery units from inventories to fixed assets (Note 11), as well as the transfer of computer software development costs to intangible assets.
+'Transfers and other movements' include the transfer of spare parts for the refinery units from inventories to fixed assets (Note 11) and the transfer of computer software development costs to intangible assets.
 During 2017, the Company proceeded with changes in the allocation of the provision for consumables and spare parts.
-As a result the comparative figure of Plant and Machinery, Transfers and other movements (cost) was reduced by 0.8 million.
+As a result the comparative figure of Plant and Machinery, Transfers and other movements (cost) was reduced by €0,4 million.